 Bounding boxes

 They are one of the most commonly used types of data annotations.
-In fact, they involve drawing rectangular boxes around objects in images or video frames.
+In fact, bounding boxes involve drawing rectangular boxes around objects in images or video frames.
 This method is straightforward but effective for a wide range of applications.

 Best features for data annotation